swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 In this chapter, you have successfully:

-1. Created a new project on a chosen cloud provider
+1. Created a new project on a cloud provider
 2. Installed and configured the cloud provider CLI
 3. Created the Storage Bucket on the cloud provider
 4. Installed the DVC Storage plugin